JamesParrott/sDNA_GH/README.md

 Components referring to the global options share their settings.
 This means they do not know if a particular setting in the global options came from a different component sharing with it, or from itself previously.
 Shared states mean even a component in isolation has its own historical state.
 To use components without any options sharing and a minimum of state, set `sync` to false and `no_state` to true (its default).

+##### Shared state vs desynchronised components.
+sDNA_GH has two fundamentally different modes of operation controlled by the Boolean `sync` local meta option:  synchronised and desynchronised.
+Local meta options of components can only be changed directly on each component via user Params, by project options files (`config` params) or by the installation wide options file (`config.toml`).
+By default, components are desynchronised (`sync` = false).
+A few useful features are available from synchronised components, but they may behave in unexpected ways, and may even feel buggy and glitchy.
+It is recommended to undertake a one off setup process to save your commonly used custom options in an installation wide options file (`config.toml`).
+This is necessary to run sDNA if sDNA_GH fails to automatically find sDNA or the Python 2.7 run time; even if this is successful but takes a while, it is still a good idea.
+Thereafter all components can be used as desynchronised:
+ -on first usage set all common and shared options and those that will seldom be changed on synchronised components, and save these to an installation wide `config.toml` file.
+Desynchronised options may still read defaults from an installation wide `config.toml` file.
+ -Either set the synchronised components to `sync` = false after their shared options have been saved, or place new components.

+To set all components to synchronised, set `sync` = true on a Config component, leave `save_to` unconnected, and set `go` = true.
+This writes `sync` = true to the installation wide options file (`config.toml`).
+As long as no higher priority options source (Params, project specific options files, or local metas from other components) sets `sync` = false, all desynchronised components will then resynchronise the next time they run.

+To desynchronise all synchronised components, set `sync` = false on a Config component, leave `save_to` unconnected, and set `go` = true.
+This writes `sync` = false to the sDNA_GH `config.toml`.
+Finally, one of three alternatives is necessary to make these changes take effect, as synchronised components only read the installation wide options file on start up:
+a) Restart Rhino,
+b) Set `unload = true` on an Unload_sDNA component, set `unload = false` on it immediately afterwards, then manually re-initialise each component (double click its name or icon to see its source code and click OK, or delete it and replace it from the sDNA_GH ribbon).
+c) Set the `config` on each component to be resynchronised to the file path of the installation wide options file (e.g.  `%appdata%\Grasshopper\UserObjects\sDNA_GH\config.toml` - expand `%appdata%` in a File Explorer).

+###### Desynchronised components (`sync` = false):
+ -must have any `auto_` options directly set on each of them.
+A config component cannot be used for this.
+ -Plot min and plot max will be automatically calculated anew each time, if viewing multiple results fields.
+ -Input params will be revert to their defaults when disconnected.
+ -Config components cannot affect the behaviour of desynchronised components, or save their options to `config.toml` files.
+ -If sDNA components are run with `auto_write_Shp` = false or `auto_read_Shp` = false, deletion of temporary files requires opts to be connected between the sDNA component and write_Shp and read_Shp component.
+ -Read all the defaults in the override order on every run, so respond dynamically to changes in the installation wide `config.toml` options file.
+ -Support multiple project specific `.toml` files.
+ -Require the `.toml` file to be set on a `config` Input on every desynchronised component that refers to it.

+###### Synchronised components (`sync` = true):
+ -are affected by relevant `auto_` rules set on a Config component.
+ -can have their options saved to `config.toml` files.
+ -only require one project specific `.toml` file to be set to a `config` Input between all of them.
+ -can save automatically created advanced config strings (the `advanced` option) to `.toml` files by sharing them with a config component, and thence saved to file.
+ -only once read the installation wide `config.toml` file user options file, when the first sDNA_GH component is placed (synchronised or desynchronised).

+The following Inputs and Outputs are never shared when not connected in Grasshopper: `OK`, `go`, `Geom`, `Data`, `file`, `input`, `output`, `gdm`.

 #### Tools.
 ##### Common component input and output Params